Professional in Human Resources (PHR 2024 ECO)

 1. To punish employees who are not performing adequately.

-2. To provide a systematic process for resolving disputes between the employer and employees.
+2. To provide a consistent process for resolving disputes or complaints fairly and efficiently.

 3. To deter employees from joining labor unions.